Matt Corby: 2013–2014: Resolution

-On 21 May 2013, Corby released "Resolution."
+On 21 May 2013, Corby released "Resolution".
 It became his first charting single, peaked at number 3 on the ARIA Charts.
 The song also charted in New Zealand and the United Kingdom, becoming his first charting material in those countries.
 On 12 July 2013, the Resolution EP was released, containing the single and three new original songs.
-One of which, "Lay You Down," entered the ARIA Charts at number 75 despite receiving no independent promotion.
+One of which, "Lay You Down", entered the ARIA Charts at number 75 despite receiving no independent promotion.

 "Resolution" was voted in eighth place in Triple J Hottest 100, 2013.
 In December 2013, "Resolution" won the ARIA Award for Song of the Year.
 On 13 December, Corby released the Live On the Resolution Tour EP.
 Its five original songs were recorded live at the Australian and New Zealand shows, including a cover of Crosby, Stills, Nash & Young's "Almost Cut My Hair".

-Corby got involved with a Brisbane-based arts collective called "Museum Collective," described on their Facebook page as an "Audio Visual Sensory Experience."
+Corby got involved with a Brisbane-based arts collective called "Museum Collective", described on their Facebook page as an "Audio Visual Sensory Experience".
 The band also features Rohin Jones (who is Museum Collective's musical director), Bree Tranter & Michael Haydon, formerly of The Middle East, as well as Lyndon de la Cruz, Kahl Wallis (of The Medics), Bud Rokesky and Tom Wearne.
 Museum Collective ran free performances at Brisbane's Old Museum building in September & December and also at Woodford Folk Festival on 28 December 2013.

-In January 2014, Corby released the song "What the Devil Has Made," arranged specifically for the Spirit of Akasha soundtrack.
+In January 2014, Corby released the song "What the Devil Has Made", arranged specifically for the Spirit of Akasha soundtrack.
 The surf documentary was inspired by the 1971 film, Morning of the Earth.
 He recorded all parts of the track – including harmonies, flute and guitar – on his own in his home studio.
 The soundtrack also features Corby's version of Tamam Shud's "First Things First" (originally used in the 1971 film).

-Also in February 2014, Corby's song "Breathe", from his 2010 EP Transition To Colour, was featured in the closing scenes of the 21st episode of the fourth season of the popular US teen drama / mystery thriller TV series Pretty Little Liars, entitled She's Come Undone.
+Also in February 2014, Corby's song "Breathe", from his 2010 EP Transition to Colour, was featured in the closing scenes of the 21st episode of the fourth season of the popular US teen drama / mystery thriller TV series Pretty Little Liars, titled "She's Come Undone".